SpinningKids/minifmod/README.md

 AGAIN : DONT NAG ME WITH QUESTIONS ABOUT THE SOURCE, ASK SOMEONE ELSE.
         (i recommend #coders on ircnet.)

+Note (Pan/SpinningKids): This is the original README, for the new C++ version please see the branch minifmod++

 General Usage Instructions ~~just using minifmod.lib IMPORTANT (no source recompile)~~
 --------------------------------------------------------------------------